AndreAugusto11/fabric-ethereum-token-bridging/Documentation/test-specification.md

 Test cases (assuming 100 CBDC have been escrowed in the EVM side by `USER A ETH`, and therefore, and asset reference representing 100 CBDC was created):
 - `USER A ETH` initiates bridging back of 100 CBDC to `USER A FI`.
 100 CBDC are burned in `BRIDGING ENTITY ETH`, and only 100 CBDC are unlocked back to `USER A FI` in the Fabric side.
 - `USER A ETH` initiates bridging back of 100 CBDC to `USER B FI`.
-The operation fails.
+The operation fails, because `USER A ETH` cannot bridge back CBDC to another user.
 - `USER A ETH` initiates bridging back of 50 CBDC to `USER A FI`.
 50 CBDC are burned in `BRIDGING ENTITY ETH`, and only 50 CBDC are unlocked back to `USER A FI` in the Fabric side.
 - `USER A ETH` initiates bridging back of 200 CBDC to `USER A FI`.
-The operation fails.
+The operation fails because only 100 CBDC were escrowed.
 - `USER B ETH` initiates bridging back of 100 CBDC to `USER B FI`.
-The operation fails.
+The operation fails because the tokens were escrowed by `USER A ETH`.